From Soil To Science To DIY

 Can I use active starter instead of sourdough discard?

-How do I keep Belgian waffles crispy?
+How do I keep waffles crispy for serving a crowd?

 See what other cooks think and share your own tips.